kristiannordestgaard/smubib/README.md

 # smubib

 This will let you convert Google Spreadsheet data to BibTeX files.
+The original code is by sjohnson from Freenode.

 ##Example use